andrei1058/BedWars1058/README.md

 - Download the latest release and it's dependency
 - Put it in the plugins folder
 - Restart the server
-- Navigate to TAB's config folder and enable scoreboard-teams
+- Navigate to TAB's config folder and enable scoreboard

 # Pre-made setups and community addons